 A third exotic mustard, SISYMBRIUM ORIENTALE or Indian Hedge Mustard, about one acre at PM 12 of Cal.
 Hwy 58 San Bernardino Co., getting established within the new Caltrans right-of-way, after construction, probably from contaminated straw used for erosion control.

-Back to main web page
+Back to exotic mustards web page